PeterDaveHello/vt-cli/doc/vt_scan_file.md

 The command can also receive a directory to scan all files contained on it.

+The `--check-before-scan` flag allows checking if the file is already known by VirusTotal before uploading it for scanning.

 ```
 vt scan file [[dir] | [file]...] [flags]
 ```